Living in Sullivan Heights, Surrey BC: Everything You Need to Know

 Who Sullivan Is Best For

 Sullivan rewards buyers who want established central-Surrey detached without the East Newton density or South Surrey premium.
+Something I see over and over here: people buy in Sullivan treating it as a stepping stone, and when they are ready to move up, they just buy a larger house in the same neighbourhood.
 The 4 buyer types who land here:

 - •Move-Up Detached Families: first-time detached buyers stepping out of inner-Surrey or Whalley townhouses into 4-bed homes on 6,500+ sqft lots.